Salonikhushi/Todo-app/README.md

 # Todo-app
 todo-app backend

-This is the backend for the Todo App, providing API endpoints for managing todos./n
+This is the backend for the Todo App, providing API endpoints for managing todos.

 **Table of Contents**